opendcs/rest_api/doc-source/Swagger-README.md

 The manually generated OpenAPI specification will be placed in the `/build/swagger` directory.
 The file will be named `OpenDCS-REST-API.json`.

-To change the output format from the default JSON to YAML, edit the `generateOpenAPI` task in the `build.gradle` file for the opendcs-rest-api project.
+To change the output format from the default JSON to YAML, edit the `gradle.properties` file in the opendcs-rest-api project root.
 Change the `outputFormat` parameter from `JSON` to `YAML`.
 The file will be located in the same location as the JSON file, but with the YAML file extension.
-To revert back to the JSON format, simply change the parameter value back to `JSON`.
+To revert back to the JSON format, change the parameter value back to `JSON`.
+The default output format is JSON if no format is specified.

-To remove the generated OpenAPI specification, run the `cleanOpenAPI` Gradle task, located in the `documentation` group.
-This will remove both the generated JSON and YAML files from the `/build/swagger` directory.
+To remove the generated OpenAPI specification, run the `./gradlew clean` Gradle task.

 ## Annotations